 Day 1–2: Explore Faro With Kids

 Faro has a modern New Town filled with shops, a charming, historic Old Town and a lovely family-friendly beach.
-It is not a huge place, we spent a couple of hours in the morning exploring the New Town.
+It is not a huge place; we spent a couple of hours in the morning exploring the New Town.
 We then took the ferry to Faro Beach.
 The ferry was a fun activity, and we really enjoyed the beach (despite it being a bit cold).
+My kids enjoyed running about on the sand and splashing in the gentle waves.

 In the late afternoon, we explored the pretty Old Town and enjoyed a family dinner at a restaurant called La Forchetta.